grnet/kamaki/docs/setup.rst

 Editing the configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The configuration file is a simple text file that can be created by the user.d
+The configuration file is a simple text file that can be created by the user.

 A simple way to create the configuration file is to set a configuration option using the kamaki config command.
 For example: